freedomofpress/securedrop-docs/docs/journalist/svs.rst

 All key actions are initiated by double-clicking:

-- Double-clicking archives in ZIP or gzip format will invoke the **File Roller** application to extract the contents tot the same location.
+- Double-clicking archives in ZIP or gzip format will invoke the **File Roller** application to extract the contents to the same location.

 - On Tails 4, double-clicking files that end in ``.gpg`` will attempt to decrypt the contents to the same directory.
 If you have configured a passphrase for your